0xLighthouse/egpl/README.md

-# egpl
+# Ethereum General Public License ("EGPL")

-Ethereum General Public License
+* The case for a new license